Marshall, Texas: Late 20thearly 21st centuries

 The Sam B. Hall, Jr. Federal Courthouse has been the venue for several cases challenging state practices under provisions of the Voting Rights Act of 1965.
 For instance, the Democratic Party challenged the 2003 redistricting by the state legislature, arguing that it diluted minority rights.
 Combined with two other cases, these issues were heard by the United States Supreme Court in League of United Latin American Citizens v.
 Perry (2006).
-It upheld the state's actions, with the exception of Texas's 23rd congressional district; redistricting was required that affected neighboring districts, as well.
-This had little effect on the new Republican majority of the Texas Congressional delegation after the 2004 elections.
+It upheld the state's actions, with the exception of Texas's 23rd congressional district; redistricting was required that also affected neighboring districts.
+This had little effect on the Republican majority of Texas's congressional delegation after the 2004 elections.

-An unusually high number of patent lawsuits were being filed in the United States District Court for the Eastern District of Texas, which includes Marshall, Tyler, and Texarkana.
+An unusually high number of patent lawsuits were filed in the United States District Court for the Eastern District of Texas, which includes Marshall, Tyler, and Texarkana.
 TiVo sued EchoStar over digital video recorder patent rights.
 Marshall has a reputation for plaintiff-friendly juries for the 5% of patent lawsuits that reach trial.
 This has resulted in 78% plaintiff wins.
 The number of patent suits filed in 2002 was 32, and the number for 2006 was estimated at 234.

-The patent suits filed here were second-highest in number, after the United States District Court for the Central District of California in Los Angeles in 2009.
+The number of patent suits filed here were second only to the United States District Court for the Central District of California in 2009.
 The trend continued through 2011 in the Eastern District of Texas, which includes Marshall, with the number of patent lawsuits more than doubling from 2010.

 Marshall was profiled on This American Life, as its juries' support of plaintiffs in patent suits has generated controversy.

-On January 18, 2010, Dr. John Tennison, a San Antonio physician and musicologist, publicized his research that found that boogie-woogie music was first developed in the Marshall area in the early 1870s.
+On January 18, 2010, John Tennison, a San Antonio physician and musicologist, publicized his research that found that boogie-woogie music was first developed in the Marshall area in the early 1870s.
 It originated among African Americans working with the T&P Railroad and the logging industry.
-On May 13, 2010, the Marshall City Commission unanimously passed an ordinance declaring Marshall to be "the Birthplace of Boogie Woogie".
+On May 13, 2010, the Marshall City Commission unanimously passed an ordinance declaring Marshall "the Birthplace of Boogie Woogie".
 On September 2, 2018, the Harrison County Historic Commission unveiled a state Texas Historic Marker that declares Marshall as the birthplace of Boogie Woogie.